rosslambert/SDV-FriendMod/README.md

 * Add in some custom phone calls?
 Could be fun.
 * Include special compatibility with Ridgeside and SVE.
 * Include additional NPCs, Kato, Sam, Jackie, and Shane.
+* Have clinic visits for each new NPC.
+* Make Kurtis visit Emily more.
+* Turn the desert excursion on Summer 1 into a dance party.

 ## Bugs
 * Many compatibility issues with Ridgeside and SVE.
 Nothing gamebreaking, but people are standing in places they shouldn't be in the changed maps, especially in festivals like Spirit's Eve.

 ## Updates

+### V 2.0.4
+* Created an event in town when the player gets 5 hearts with Ana, along with a follow-up event at the farm.
+* Created an event in town when the player gets 8 hearts with Ana, along with a follow-up event at the farm.
+* Created an event in the mountains when the player gets 5 hearts with Skye.
+* Created an event on the farm when the player gets 8 hearts with Skye.
+* Shelby now offers you something during her 8-heart event.
+* Moved Skye in the Flower Dance so that they are still accessible after the 1.6 update.
+* Small changes to Shelby's and Ross's dialogues.
+* (Untested) Added a random message from Ross on the telephone.
+Don't know how to forcibly trigger it, so I don't know if it's working properly.
+* Added 5 pieces of furniture to the game: "Ana's Painting" and "Ana's Cribbage Board" can only be obtained through Ana's 5- and 8-heart events.
+Two plushes can be obtained via Skye's 5- and 8-heart events.
+The shiny seed can be obtained by Shelby's 8-heart event.

 ### V 2.0.3
 * Added dialogue for the green rain for all characters.